The Gray Man (2022 film)

 An adaptation of Greaney's novel was originally announced in 2011, with James Gray set to direct Brad Pitt, and later Charlize Theron in a gender-swapped role, though neither version ever came to fruition.
 The property lingered in development hell until July 2020, when it was announced the Russo brothers would direct, with both Gosling and Evans attached to star.
 Filming took place in Los Angeles, Paris and Prague between March and July 2021.
 With a production budget of $200 million, it is among the most expensive films made by Netflix.

-The Gray Man began a limited theatrical release on July 15, 2022 followed by its digital release on Netflix on July 22, 2022.
+The Gray Man began a limited theatrical release on July 15, 2022, followed by its digital release on Netflix on July 22, 2022.
 It received mixed reviews from critics, with praise for the ensemble cast and action sequences, but criticism toward the "clichéd script and breakneck pacing."
-The film is being followed by a sequel, with Gosling reprising his role, as well as a spin-off.
+The film is being followed by a sequel, with Gosling and Dhanush reprising their roles, as well as a spin-off.

 Plot

 In 2003, senior CIA official Donald Fitzroy visits a prisoner named Courtland Gentry in Florida.
-Eight years earlier, Gentry was a minor convicted of killing his abusive father to protect his brother.
-Fitzroy offers him his freedom in exchange for working as an assassin in the CIA's Sierra program.
+Eight years earlier, Courtland was a minor convicted of killing his abusive father to protect his brother.
+Fitzroy offers him his freedom in exchange for working as an assassin in the CIA's Sierra program, an elite black ops unit, which will allow him to exist in the gray.

-In 2021, Gentry, now known as Sierra Six, is working with fellow CIA agent Dani Miranda to assassinate a target suspected of selling off national security secrets in Bangkok during the national Songkran festival.
-He is unable to do so stealthily without harming civilians and attacks the target directly, mortally wounding him.
-Before dying, the target reveals that he worked in the Sierra program as Sierra Four, and hands Six an encrypted drive detailing the corruption of CIA official Denny Carmichael, who is the lead agent on the assassination mission.
+In 2021, Courtland, now known as Sierra Six, is working with fellow CIA agent Dani Miranda to assassinate a target named Dining Car suspected of selling off national security secrets in Bangkok during the national Songkran festival.
+Unable to do so stealthily without harming civilians, he attacks Dining Car directly, mortally wounding him.
+Before dying, he reveals he was also in the Sierra program as Sierra Four.
+He hands Six an encrypted drive detailing the corruption of CIA official Denny Carmichael, the lead agent on the assassination mission.

 Carmichael is elusive about the true purpose of the mission and the contents of the drive when confronted by Six, and Six refuses evacuation from Bangkok with Carmichael's men.
-He sends the drive to former Sierra Program handler Margaret Cahill in Prague, and calls a now-retired Fitzroy to request extraction.
-Carmichael hires mercenary Lloyd Hansen, an ex-CIA agent kicked out of the agency for his sociopathic tendencies, to track down Six and retrieve the drive.
+Sending the drive to former Sierra Program handler Margaret Cahill in Prague, he calls a now-retired Fitzroy to request extraction.

+Carmichael hires mercenary Lloyd Hansen, a former CIA agent kicked out for his sociopathic tendencies, to track down Six and retrieve the drive.
 Hansen does so by kidnapping Fitzroy's niece Claire, forcing Fitzroy to authorize Six's murder by the extraction team.
 However, Six kills them and escapes.